FORTH-ICS-INSPIRE/artemis/README.md

 * Real-time monitoring of the changes in the BGP routes of the network's prefixes.
-* Real-time detection and notifications of BGP prefix hijacking attacks/events of the following types: exact-prefix type-0/1, sub-prefix of any type, and squatting attacks.
+* Real-time detection and notifications of BGP prefix hijacking attacks/events of the following types:
+  * exact-prefix type-0/1
+  * sub-prefix of any type
+  * squatting attacks.
 * Automatic/custom tagging of detected BGP hijack events (ongoing, resolved, ignored, under mitigation, withdrawn and outdated).
 * Manual or manually controlled mitigation of BGP prefix hijacking attacks.
-* Comprehensive web interface.
+* Comprehensive web-based User Interface (UI).
-* Configuration file editable by the operator (directly or via the web interface), containing information about: prefixes, ASNs, monitors and ARTEMIS rules ("ASX originates prefix P and advertises it to ASY").
+* Configuration file editable by the operator (directly or via the UI), containing information about: prefixes, ASNs, monitors and ARTEMIS rules ("ASX originates prefix P and advertises it to ASY").
 * Support for both IPv4 and IPv6 prefixes.
 * Support for both mobile and desktop environments (UI).